mrcflorian/swiftUI-tutorials/devassistDocs/Tutorials/CameraAndGalleryTutorial/CameraAndGalleryTutorial/AppDelegate.swift.md

 # AppDelegate

 ## Overview
-This class is the App Delegate for the Camera and Gallery Tutorial application.
-It is responsible for handling the application lifecycle and responding to application state transitions.
+AppDelegate is a class that handles the application's life cycle events.
+It is a subclass of `UIResponder` and conforms to the `UIApplicationDelegate` protocol.

 ## Props
 None

 ## Variables
 None

 ## Methods

-### Application(_:didFinishLaunchingWithOptions:)
+### application(_:didFinishLaunchingWithOptions:)
-This method is called when the application finishes launching.
-It is responsible for performing any necessary setup and configuration required for the application to run.
+This method is called when the application has finished launching.
+This is a great place to do any initial setup.

-### Application(_:configurationForConnecting:options:)
+### application(_:configurationForConnecting:options:)
 This method is called when a new scene session is being created.
-It is responsible for selecting the configuration to create the new scene with.
+Use this method to select a configuration to create the new scene with.

-### Application(_:didDiscardSceneSessions:)
+### application(_:didDiscardSceneSessions:)
 This method is called when the user discards a scene session.
-It is responsible for releasing any resources that were specific to the discarded scenes.
+Use this method to release any resources that were specific to the discarded scenes.

 ## Usage
-This class should not be used directly.
-It should be set as the App Delegate in the application's Info.plist file.
+The AppDelegate should not be used directly, but is used by the system to handle application life cycle events.